Everest Base Camp Trekking cost and Itinerary

 The location along the Everest Base Camp

 On the first day of the EBC journey, your resting location is Phakding.
 From Phadking, you’ll reach Namche Bazar at 3440m.
-At an elevation of 3860m, Tengboche is another notable location for trekking at Everest Base Camp.
+At an elevation of 3860m, Tengboche is another notable location for trekking to Everest Base Camp.
 After Tengboche, Dingboche is your resting destination at 4410m.
 You ascend from Dingboche to another location, Lobuche, at 4910m.
-An awaited location after Lobuche is Gorakshep at 5140m and Everest Base Camp at 5364m.
+An eagerly awaited location after Lobuche is Gorakshep at 5,140 m, and Everest Base Camp at 5,364 m.

-The popular locations along the Everest Base Camp trekking route and the point where you overstay on the journey are mentioned above.
-In addition to the area mentioned above, you’ll pass through different picturesque villages, each with beautiful cultural and natural beauty.
+The popular locations along the Everest Base Camp trekking route and the points where you overstay on the journey are mentioned above.
+In addition to the area mentioned above, you’ll pass through various picturesque villages, each with its unique blend of cultural and natural beauty.

 Getting to Everest Base Camp

 Although the first step in the Everest region is at Lukla, the gateway of the Everest trekking route is known as Namche Bazaar.
-You’ll fly Lukla airport at the domestic airport in Kathmandu.
+You’ll fly from Lukla airport to the domestic airport in Kathmandu.
 From Kathmandu to Lukla, flights take about 40 minutes.
 Sometimes, you may need to fly from Manthali Airport to Ramechhap due to technical issues and high air traffic.
-However, to get to Ramechhap’suld, you must drive from Kathmandu early to catch a plane.
-It takes 4-5 hours by car.
+However, to get to Ramechhap, you must drive from Kathmandu early in the Morning to catch a plane.
+It takes 4-5 hours by car from Kathmandu.

 13-Day Everest Base Camp Map